What's an internship at the OSCE like?

 Please apply against a specific vacancy notice in the institution or field operation where you wish to work by completing the online application form, writing a short motivation essay in the "Cover Letter" field and submitting it online.

-Please note that only applicants who are short-listed for telephone interview will be contacted, due to the large amount of applications received.
+Please note that only applicants who are short-listed for telephone and/or video interview will be contacted, due to the large amount of applications received.

 Direct applications will not be considered.